 Durham County Council’s Benefits advice or help with benefits appeal service offers advice on starting work and the benefits and credits that can help you back into work.

-You can also contact Durham County Carers Support (for adult carers, young adult carers, and parent carers), or Family Action: The Bridge Young Carers Services for information and advice.
+You can also contact Durham County Carers Support (for adult carers, young adult carers aged 18-24, and parent carers), or Family Action: The Bridge Young Carers Services (for young adult carers aged 16-24) for information and advice.